 Joy John aka White Rose, or Esther is being held on eight counts of Human Trafficking and abetment of crime.

-With her in the dock is Obosomfo Tetteh Ozor, a farmer and a herbalist who took the girls through rituals and gave them soaps handkerchiefs and perfumes to attract men.
+With her in the dock was Obosomfo Tetteh Ozor, a farmer and a herbalist who took the girls through rituals and gave them soaps handkerchiefs and perfumes to attract men.
 He is facing a charge of abetment of crime.

 Joy and Ozor have pleaded not guilty.